wcm-wanglab/iBKH/README.md

 We deployed our iBKH using Neo4j (https://neo4j.com) on AWS, a robust graph database platform.
 Specifically, Neo4j can take the CSV files of entities and relations we curated as input and automatically created a KG instance.
 In this way, the iBKH can be updated efficiently and flexibly.
 Please find the instrucions [here](https://docs.google.com/document/d/1cLDPLp_nVCJ5xrDlJ-B-Q3wf24tb-Dyq55nAXxaNgTM/edit?usp=sharing).

 ## Licence
-The data of iBKH is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+iBKH is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) and [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The iBKH integrated the data from many resources, and users should consider the licenses for each of them (see the detail in the [table](https://github.com/wcm-wanglab/iBKH/blob/main/Source%20Information/README.md)).
 For sources with defined licenses, we apply the license attribute on a per-node and per-edge basis.
 However, some sources do not provide any licenses, so for those, we have requested permission.

 ## Cite
 ```